PrefectHQ/prefect/docs/tutorials/deployments.md

 ```
 </div>

-When you executed the deployment, you referenced it by name in the format "<flow name>/<deployment name>".
-When you create new deployments in the future, remember that while a flow may be referenced by multiple deployments, each must have a unique name.
+When you executed the deployment, you referenced it by name in the format "flow_name/deployment_name".
+When you create new deployments in the future, remember that while a flow may be referenced by multiple deployments, each deployment must have a unique name.

 You can also see your deployment in the [Prefect UI](/ui/overview/).
 Open the UI at [http://127.0.0.1:4200/](http://127.0.0.1:4200/) and click **Deployments** to see any deployments you've created.
 You may need to click the **Show all deployments** button to see deployments with no schedule like the one you just created.
 (The default [filters](/ui/filters/) display deployments with scheduled runs.)